wilfred11/dropconnect/README.md

 When using 0.975 in the ppf function of the norm, it returns the critical value of 1.96.

-As the absolute value of the z_score is above the critical value of 1.96, p1 and p2 are considered statistically different with a confidence level of 95%.
+As the absolute value of the zscore (3.12) is above the critical value of 1.96, p1 and p2 are considered statistically different with a confidence level of 95%.

 #### P-value